nielsl/mcdonald-et-al/README.md

 transparency reason.
 It is however a now outdated pre-release, which is inferior to the current one.
 BION 0.5 is licensed by the GNU General Public License version 3, but we discourage its use.

-Instead please get the current one, by contacting
+The current one will soon be available at http://bionsoftware.com